-California’s Education Code has training standards in place for administering stock epinephrine in schools.
+Currently, California has training standards in place for administering stock epinephrine in schools.
+However, CA introduced a mandated stock epinephrine legislation earlier in 2014.

 Southern California ACE Teams: